kodecocodes/i10t/user-notifications/user-notifications.markdown

 Open **ConfigurationViewController.swift** and take a look at how `scheduleRandomNotification(inSeconds:completion:)` is used. `handleCuddleMeNow(_:)` is triggered when the **Cuddle me now!** button is pressed and passes `scheduleRandomNotification(inSeconds:completion:)` a delay of 5 seconds. `scheduleRandomNotifications(number:completion:)` is triggered by the **Schedule** button, and calls `scheduleRandomNotification(inSeconds:completion:)` with various delays to space out repeat notifications over an hour.

-Right now `scheduleRandomNotification(inSeconds:completion:)` obtains the URL of a random image in the bundle, but it doesn't yet schedule a notification.
+Right now `scheduleRandomNotification(inSeconds:completion:)` obtains the URL of a random image in the bundle and prints it, but it doesn't yet schedule a notification.

 To create a local notification, you need to provide some content and a trigger condition.
-Add the following just above the call to `completion()`:
+Delete `print("Schedule notification with \(imageURL)")` and add the following in its place:

 ```swift
 // 1